jannkobee/websocket-server/README.md

 # websocket-server

-A simple WebSocket server using Socket.IO and Docker Compose.
+A simple WebSocket server using Socket.IO.
 Can be used by any frontend or backend that supports WebSocket communication.

 ---